upswing1/Documentation/docs/CRM/Implementation/FirstTimePasswordChange.md

 ## Overview

-In many systems, the initial administrator account is created with a default password during the database seeding process.
+In the CRM application, the initial administrator account is created with a default password during the database seeding process.
 This default password must be changed upon the first login to ensure security.
-To enhance security and prevent various attacks, it is recommended to use a token-based mechanism for the first-time password change process.
+To enhance security and prevent various attacks, we are using a token-based mechanism for the first-time password change process.

 ## How the Mechanism Works